-2024 CLEAN WATER STATE REVOLVING FUND (CWSRF) WASTEWATER INFRASTRUCTURE PROJECT PRIORITY RANKING SYSTEM
+ATTACHMENT 1 ENVIRONMENTAL PRIORITY POINT SYSTEM CLEAN WATER STATE REVOLVING FUND (CWSRF) WASTEWATER INFRASTRUCTURE PROJECT PRIORITY RANKING SYSTEM

-For Federal Fiscal Year (FFY) 2024, the DEP will use a rating system based on the existing Environmental Priority Point System to determine project order for receiving loan principal forgiveness.
+For the current Federal Fiscal Year (FFY), the DEP will use a rating system based on the existing Environmental Priority Point System to determine project order for receiving loan principal forgiveness.
 The primary objective for distributing funds is to focus on projects that will realize the most environmental benefit.
 However, additional points will be given for green components in projects, legal requirements necessitating a project, the degree of expected environmental success, availability of co-funding with other funding agencies, and benefits that can be derived from regionalization of water quality improvement efforts.